HistoryAtState/hsg-project/README.md

 To automate the following steps:

 - check out latest files √
-- commit local edits
 - build packages √
+- publish local edits to local (development) & remote (production) servers √
-- deploy packages locally for preview
+- deploy packages to local (development) server for preview √
+- deploy packages to remote (production) servers
+- commit local edits to git
 - run unit tests (jenkins?)
-- deploy packages to remote test (travis?) and production servers

 (No check mark means this hasn't been automated and must still be done manually.)